ZJUNIX/ZJUNIX-SoC/doc/SoC.md

 | 0xA0000000 - 0xBFFFFFFF | Kernel Unmapped Uncached |
 | 0xC0000000 - 0xFFFFFFFF | Kernel Mapped            |

-Physical address space is slightly different from industrial conventions: the *Kernel Unmapped Uncached* segment maps to a dedicated I/O address space, and this physical address space cannot be access via cached virtual address segments even they map to the same physical address.
+Physical address space is slightly different from industrial conventions: the *Kernel Unmapped Uncached* segment maps to a dedicated I/O address space, and this physical address space cannot be access via cached virtual address segments even if they map to the same physical address.
 In other words, any cached memory reference goes to the DRAM main memory, while any uncached memory reference goes to this I/O address space.

 Unmapped uncached memory references correspond to transactions on instruction bus and data bus mentioned above.